wickit7/topo-drain-plugin/docs/Keyline-Design.md

 #### Output

-**Output Keylines**: Line layer containing all traced keylines with attributes describing the tracing process and slope characteristics.
+**Output Keylines**: Line layer containing all traced keylines with attributes describing the slope characteristics.
+- `SLOPE` - Value of input parameter "Desired Slope"
+- `CHANGE_AFTER` - Value of input parameter "Change Slope At Distance"
+- `SLOPE_AFTER` - Value of input parameter "New Slope After Change Point"

 > **Note**: All keylines are always oriented from valley to ridge direction, so you can easily visualize the flow direction using marker arrows.